 Many spinal cord injuries are caused by traumatic accidents.

-At Hollander Law Firm, P.A., our West Palm Beach spinal cord injury attorneys handle all types of injury cases, including those involving:
+At Hollander Law Firm Accident Injury Lawyers, our West Palm Beach spinal cord injury attorneys handle all types of injury cases, including those involving:

 - Car accidents